 Lump on Back of Neck Spine Treatment

-A full body adjustment chiropractor will perform a specific chiropractic adjustment to correct vertebral subluxations (misalignments) that contribute to poor posture by affecting the spine’s natural curves.
+A full-body adjustment chiropractor will perform a specific chiropractic adjustment to correct vertebral subluxations (misalignments) that contribute to poor posture by affecting the spine’s natural curves.
 Specific chest stretches and strengthening exercises for the mid and upper back can improve posture by addressing muscle imbalances.
-For those seeking reassurance, wearing a posture shirt can play a significant role in aligning the shoulders and head with the rest of the body.
-The ear, shoulder, hip, knee, and ankle must align in a straight line when standing for optimal posture.
+For those seeking reassurance, wearing a posture shirt can significantly align the shoulders and head with the rest of the body.
+The ear, shoulder, hip, knee, and ankle must align straight when standing for optimal posture.

 Furthermore, Acupuncture and Dry Needling offer additional benefits by relieving muscle tension, reducing pain, and promoting blood flow, which can enhance the effectiveness of these posture-correcting practices.
-This can bring a sense of relief and comfort, making the journey to better posture more manageable and less daunting.
+This can bring relief and comfort, making the journey to better posture more manageable and less daunting.

 Exercises to Get Rid of the Back of Neck Hump